pavanibendi/assessment-fullstack-vuetssql/packages/emails/src/content/register.en.md

 ## Your free trial is ready!

-You can start using Jdwly today on the free tier.
+You can start today on the free tier.
 Whenever you want to upgrade to a paid plan, you'll have a free trial for 7 days before we start billing you for the first site you make.